Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

     > The obtained code is not open-source and MIT License doesn't apply to it.
   + Support is subject to my availability.
   + Not all requested features are possible to implement.
   + Since Pokecord keeps updating, some of the older code might break.
-Stay patient till I send you a patch for it.
+Stay patient until I send you a patch for it.
   + All donations are non-refundable.
   + Me or the contributors for this repo and not responsible for any legal suits.